kevinavila/kairos/README.md

 -Bug: Date issue where at a certain time you can click on the next day to log

--Fix: Make month view vertical scrolling

 -Fix: Scroll view scrolls down too far

+-Fix: Scroll view does not reset after keyboard is dismissed

 -To-do: Dynamic views in day view in view mode